Secure contactless payments are now accepted on Compass buses

-Why is the contactless limit set to just £30?
+Why is your contactless limit set to £45?

-The national limit for contactless payments in the UK has been set to £30, unfortunately we’re unable to process single contactless transactions above this value.
+The national limit for contactless payments in the UK has been set to £100.00, however we are unable to process single contactless transactions above £45.00 for fraud protection reasons.

-Only cash can be accepted by your driver for purchases of more than £30.
+Only cash can be accepted by your driver for purchases of more than £45.00 per transaction.

 My statement shows that I have been charged, but not by the full amount - why?

 From time to time, we authorise a payment for a nominal amount.
 This allows us to check with your card issuer that the card is valid and will be replaced by the full transaction amount in the next 24-48 hours.

 How do I get a refund on my contactless transaction?

 Unfortunately, our drivers are only able to refund contactless transactions at the point of purchase.
 If for any reason, you find that you do need a refund, the driver will issue you with a ticket which will say ‘EMV Credit Note’, please retain this for your records.
 We kindly request you allow up to five working days to see refunds on your account.
 Our drivers are not able to provide a cash refund under any circumstances.